I normally live overseas. What do I need to know about the UK tax system?

 The first thing you need to know is that the UK has a tax system that attempts to not discriminate against any particular groups of people.
 You should find your tax situation similar to most UK students.

 Much guidance about the general tax system is available from HM Revenue & Customs (HMRC – the UK tax authorities).
 This information is often not specifically aimed at students and especially not at international students, so you should find the information on this website helpful.
-You may also wish to consult the LITRG Migrants guide and factsheets.
+You may also wish to consult the LITRG migrants guidance and factsheets.
 There is some limited guidance for international students studying in the UK on GOV.UK.

 Broadly, the starting point under the UK system is that you are liable to UK taxation on your worldwide income if you are resident in the UK for tax purposes.
 However, your income which is sourced outside the UK may not be liable to tax in certain circumstances.
 If you are not resident in the UK, you are still liable to UK taxation on your UK-sourced income.